Hubbitus/kafka.scripts/README.md

 1. Client configuration like `kafka-client.properties`
 2. Truststore, possibly with configures password (e.g. `server-prod.truststore`)
 3. `jaas.conf` - java [JAAS Login Configuration File](https://docs.oracle.com/javase/7/docs/technotes/guides/security/jgss/tutorials/LoginConfigFile.html).

+### If you would like to use docker instead of podman

+If you really want to use docker instead of podman (I've not reccommend), please run first:

+cat <<CONF > .config.global.sh
+alias podman=docker
+shopt -s expand_aliases
+CONF